See all insights

 And with UserLock, access to any data or resource is now always identifiable and attributed to one individual user.
 This accountability discourages an insider from acting maliciously, and makes all users more careful with their actions.
 It’s also necessary for many organizations to fulfill common compliance or cyber-insurance requirements.

 Verify the identity of all users with strong two-factor authentication (2FA) on Windows logon, Remote Desktop (RDP & RD Gateway), IIS, VPN and Cloud Applications.
-Using authenticator applications or programmable hardware tokens such as YubiKey or Token 2, administrators can customize the circumstances under which 2FA is asked.
+Using authenticator applications, push notifications, or programmable hardware tokens such as YubiKey or Token 2, administrators can customize the circumstances under which 2FA is asked.

 UserLock Single Sign-On (SSO) gives employees secure and frictionless access to Microsoft 365 and cloud applications – from wherever they work – using only their on-premises Active Directory (AD) credentials with SAML 2.0 federated authentication.
 Organizations can retain AD as the authoritative identity provider, while extending it to work with the cloud.